argoproj/argo-helm/charts/argo-cd/README.md

 ### Synchronizing Changes from Original Repository

-In the original [ArgoCD repository](https://github.com/argoproj/argo-cd/) an [`manifests/install.yaml`](https://github.com/argoproj/argo-cd/blob/master/manifests/install.yaml) is generated using `kustomize`.
+In the original [Argo CD repository](https://github.com/argoproj/argo-cd/) an [`manifests/install.yaml`](https://github.com/argoproj/argo-cd/blob/master/manifests/install.yaml) is generated using `kustomize`.
 It's the basis for the installation as [described in the docs](https://argo-cd.readthedocs.io/en/stable/getting_started/#1-install-argo-cd).

-When installing ArgoCD using this helm chart the user should have a similar experience and configuration rolled out.
+When installing Argo CD using this helm chart the user should have a similar experience and configuration rolled out.
 Hence, it makes sense to try to achieve a similar output of rendered `.yaml` resources when calling `helm template` using the default settings in `values.yaml`.

 To update the templates and default settings in `values.yaml` it may come in handy to look up the diff of the `manifests/install.yaml` between two versions accordingly.
 This can either be done directly via github and look for `manifests/install.yaml`: